 Popular destinations include Cape Sounion, where you can admire the Temple of Poseidon perched atop the rocky cliffs overlooking the Aegean Sea.

 You can also visit Delphi, an ancient Greek city located about two and a half hours from Athens that was once considered to be the center of the world.
-For an idyllic seaside getaway, head to Kea Island, which is easily accessible by ferry from Piraeus Port in Athens.

 Here, you’ll find stunning beaches and charming villages that will make for a perfect day trip.